wncc/WnCC/_soc_projects/23-Varun Patil- InstiApp.md

 The project has three sections:

-1. The **backend** of the app, which is a RESTful API in Django.
+1. The **API Backend** of the app, which is a RESTful API in Django.
 This project enforces very strict coding standards and testing routines, so you will essentially learn not only Python and Django, but software development as a whole.
-2. A **Progressive Web Application**, which is written in Angular.
+2. A **Progressive Web Application** (PWA), written in Angular.
 You will learn fairly advanced TypeScript, HTML, CSS and JavaScript if you are working on this.
 It will also involve a lot of async programming, cache handling, performance optimization etc.
-3. A native Android app, which is a separate project
+3. A native **Android App**, which is a separate project

 <!--break-->